j-adamczyk/MLOps_course_AGH/lab01/LAB_INSTRUCTION.md

 sops --decrypt --in-place secrets.yaml
 ```

-If the key doesn't work (but it's ID is listed), maybe gpg can't find your private key in it's directory.
+If the key doesn't work (but its ID is listed), maybe `gpg` can't find your private key in its directory.
 Try:
 ```
 echo 'export GPG_TTY=$(tty)' >> ~/.bashrc
 ```